moneil3/MAT301/PS3.md

 ## Problem Set 3

 1. Define the terms: relation, tuple, attribute, record, and field.

+`Relation-table
+tuple-row
+attribute-column
+record-row
+field- intersection of a column and row'

 2. What are keys in a relation?

 3. What is a surrogate key and how is it used?